SCIInstitute/ShapeWorks/GettingStarted.md

 The ShapeWorks team has several methods of communication, including mailing lists, a [Gitter community] forum, and [Trello boards] for planning.

 ### Mailing Lists
-We have a mailing list for all users of ShapeWorks: shapeworks-users@sci.utah.edu.
-And we have a mailing list for ShapeWorks developers: shapeworks-dev@sci.utah.edu.
+We have a mailing list for all users of ShapeWorks: `shapeworks-users@sci.utah.edu` And we have a mailing list for ShapeWorks developers: `shapeworks-dev@sci.utah.edu`

 ### Community Forums
 We use Gitter for our community discussion forums, which allows separation of different topics into specific "rooms" as well as both public and private forums, so our community of users can also easily reach out to us.
 You can access the ShapeWorks Gitter using the [Gitter community] link above or download the [Gitter app](https://gitter.im/apps) for any platform or your phone.
 It provides easy integration with [GitHub] and has no limitation on the number of messages as is the case with other services.